ngs-docs/2021-august-remote-computing/_main.utf8.md

 bash ifs.sh 40 20
 ```

-**Challenge:** How might you use this script in a for loop to compare a range of numbers to one number?
+**CHALLENGE:** How might you use this script in a for loop to compare a range of numbers to one number?